 Ethnic and racial composition of a region is useful in analyzing housing demand and any related fair housing concerns, as it tends to demonstrate a relationship with other characteristics such as household size, locational preferences, and mobility.
 According to the 2015-2019 ACS, approximately 60 percent of Redondo Beach's population were non-Hispanic Whites, compared to 65 percent in 2010.
 The City's population is becoming slightly more racially/ethnically diverse with the proportion of Asian (up 4 percent) and Black (up 2 percent) residents increasing.
 HUD defines Racially or Ethnically Concentrated Areas of Poverty (R/ECAPs) as census tracts with a non-White population over 50 percent and with 40 percent or three times the overall poverty rate.
 Currently, there are no R/ECAPs located in the City.
-Figure D-3 shows racial/ethnic concentrated block groups from in 2010 and Figure D-4 shows them in 2018.
+Figure D-5 shows racial/ethnic concentrated block groups from in 2010 and Figure D-6 shows them in 2018.
 Consistent with the increase Citywide, most block groups in Redondo Beach have seen an increase in racial/ethnic minority populations since 2010.
 Areas directly surrounding the City have grown substantially in racial/ethnic minorities.
 The City of Lawndale has seen some of the highest growths of minorities populations in the surrounding region since 2010.

 Redondo Beach's proximity to the coast/beach and more recent/new developments with much higher land values result in different conditions than in Lawndale and Torrance.

 Additionally, with respect to zoning, the up zoning from R-1 of the north Redondo neighborhoods to R-2 and R-3 has resulted in turnover/redevelopment of properties in recent past and therefore contributes to higher land values.
+These higher land values and the attached higher cost of living has resulted in lower proportions of low and moderate income minority households than surrounding cities.